You Can Aquacise Your Way To A

 keep the body functioning at it's highest level.

-Third, rest up.
-This means not only getting plenty of sleep, but also
+This will mean not only getting plenty of sleep, but also

 getting the right kind of sleep.
 Spend all night sleeping on your